-Panasonic FZ330 versus Panasonic LX100
+Panasonic FZ330 vs LX100

-The Panasonic Lumix DMC-FZ330 (called Panasonic FZ300 in some regions) and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in July 2015 and September 2014.
+The Panasonic Lumix DMC-FZ330 (called Panasonic FZ300 in some regions) and the Panasonic Lumix DMC-LX100 are two digital cameras that were officially introduced, respectively, in July 2015 and September 2014.
 Both the FZ330 and the LX100 are fixed lens compact cameras that are based on a 1/2.3-inch (FZ330) and a Four Thirds (LX100) sensor.
-The FZ330 has a resolution of 12 megapixel, whereas the LX100 provides 12.7 MP.
+The FZ330 has a resolution of 12 megapixels, whereas the LX100 provides 12.7 MP.

-Body comparison: Panasonic FZ330 vs Panasonic LX100
+Body comparison: Panasonic FZ330 vs LX100

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is considerably smaller (37 percent) than the Panasonic FZ330.
 Moreover, the LX100 is substantially lighter (43 percent) than the FZ330.
 It is worth mentioning in this context that the FZ330 is splash and dust resistant, while the LX100 does not feature any corresponding weather-sealing.